Cadlaxa/OpenUtau/[PROPOSAL]-svs.json:-singing-voice-synthesis-backend-API.md

   - Or `audio_samples`
 - `f0` is optional.
 The frontend can use it as a base for further user editing.
 Otherwise, the frontend still can use `f0` created by the user.
 - This is the only required API for a backend.
 Any other APIs are defined by the backend and returned via this API.
+- This API can also be used to check if the backend is started, or still alive.
+If the backend does not return in 1 second, it is considered offline.

 ## Example API: NNSVS `phonemize`

 Example request: